Infusing model predictive control into meta-reinforcement learning for mobile robots in dynamic environments: Introduction

 MPC is another sequential decision-making tool that inherently has an adaptation capability.
-MPC methods optimize control actions online subject to constraints in a receding horizon fashion.
-Once the environment or task changes, a new MPC problem can be designed and solved to generate a control action that focuses on the new situation.
-In particular, MPC can be used in conjunction with various machine learning techniques to infer unknown parameters in the system or environment model~\cite{aswani2013provably, hewing2020learning, koller2018learning, kabzan2019learning}.
-Unfortunately, many learning-based MPC techniques are computationally demanding, in particular, when handling complex problems.
+MPC methods optimize control actions online in a receding horizon fashion.
+Once the environment or task changes, a new MPC problem can be solved to generate a control action that handles the new situation.
+In particular, MPC can be used in conjunction with various machine learning techniques to infer unknown parts of the system or environment model~\cite{hewing2020learning, koller2018learning, kabzan2019learning, aswani2013provably}.
+Unfortunately, learning-based MPC techniques are computationally demanding, particularly when handling complex problems.
+Moreover, MPC optimizes an action sequence within a fixed short horizon, causing suboptimal, myopic behaviors in general.

-Recently, there have been a few attempts to use MPC to generate control actions in model-based meta-RL or meta-learning methods, where model parameters are explicitly inferred for the current task~\cite{nagabandi2018learning, saemundsson2018meta, belkhale2021model, kaushik2020fast, Hakobyan2020}.
-Departing from these approaches, we focus on studying how to switch between a meta-learned policy and an MPC controller to improve the overall performance of model-free meta-RL for mobile robots in environments cluttered with moving obstacles.
-Our method is built upon PEARL and exploits its off-policy nature to use MPC to generate transition samples when the robot detects certain events that are not effectively handled by the meta-trained policy.
+Recently, there have been a few attempts to use MPC in model-based meta-RL or meta-learning methods.
+Specifically, MPC has been used to exploit learned model information in real-time decision making~\cite{nagabandi2018learning, saemundsson2018meta, kaushik2020fast}.
+However, none of them utilizes the actions generated by MPC in the training stage.
+Motivated by this observation, we propose a systematic approach to infusing MPC into the meta-RL training process for mobile robots in environments cluttered with moving obstacles.
+Our method is built upon PEARL and exploits its off-policy nature to generate transition samples using MPC when the robot detects certain events, such as risky movements near the obstacles, that can be effectively handled by MPC with its explicit use of robot dynamics.
 More precisely, the MPC controller is activated with probability $\varepsilon$ when predefined events occur.
 This event-based activation of the MPC controller reduces the overall computational demand.
-The MPC module of our algorithm is carefully designed so that it learns the future motion of dynamic obstacles via Gaussian process regression (GPR)~\cite{rasmussen2003gaussian} and limits the risk of collisions with the obstacles via conditional value-at-risk (CVaR) constraints~\cite{Rockafellar2002a}.
-As a result, our learning-based MPC controller is capable of assisting PEARL to guide the robot to take a less conservative but safe path.
+Unlike existing methods, the MPC module of our algorithm is carefully designed so that it learns the future motion of dynamic obstacles via Gaussian process regression (GPR)~\cite{rasmussen2003gaussian} and limits the risk of collision via conditional value-at-risk (CVaR) constraints~\cite{Rockafellar2002a}.
+Nevertheless, the dynamic nature of the environment as well as the limited horizon of MPC may lead to a suboptimal, short-sighted behavior.
+The proposed meta-learning strategy compensates for such limitations.